bkachava/d5survey/README.md

 was 64,000 living spaces and the total records for the Megalopolis is 12,295.

-Our exploratory data analysis will be used to enlighten the current situation of these states on topics like .....
+Our exploratory data analysis will be used to enlighten the current situation of these Mexican states on topics like housing, education and information and communications technologies.

 [Source](https://www.inegi.org.mx/programas/enh/2017/)